 $1.11 million dollars spent on a urine detection system for Atlanta's mass transit system, MARTA (Moving Africans Rapidly Through Atlanta).
-At a cost of $10,000 per urine detection device (UDD), all 111 elevators in the MARTA system will soon be outfitted to dissuade the transit riders - 74 percent of whom are black - from using public property as a commode.$1.11 million dollars spent on a UDD system, because the black population of Atlanta who rides MARTA are incapable of engaging in civilized, first-world behavior.
-[Urine detection system installed in Atlanta transit station elevator, Atlanta Journal Constitution, 12-19-13]
+At a cost of $10,000 per urine detection device (UDD), all 111 elevators in the MARTA system will soon be outfitted to dissuade the transit riders - 74 percent of whom are black - from using public property as a commode.

-We are only a few decades away (probably less) until you are warned not to drink the water—as you are when you travel to India or Mexico—when you visit Atlanta, Georgia.
+Tired of the stench of urine in MARTA elevators?
+You may soon get some, uh, relief.We are only a few decades away (probably less) until you are warned not to drink the water—as you are when you travel to India or Mexico—when you visit Atlanta, Georgia.